-Ed 632-Instructional Strategies.
+Ed 632-Best Practices in Instructional Strategies.
 Effective teaching involves using a variety of instructional strategies, designed with specific learners in mind.
 This course explores the development and practical application of numerous strategies.
 Students will be introduced to the Five Core Propositions of the National Board for Professional Teaching Standards.
 This class is mostly project based.
-First semester, Distance Learning, three hours.
+Distance Learning, three credits.